petrstepanov/dual-readout-tmva/README.md

 **Further improvement** of the program is implementation of AI-based classification of the noise spectra into a separate group.

 Now that the noise waveforms are filtered out, "good" ones are prepared to input to the ML algorithm.
+To my knowledge, some ML algorithms cannot work with negative variable data.
+Therefore, original waveforms (oscilloscope gives negative signal) are inverted.
+Next, negative values are set to zero.
+Additionally, we crop the the waveforms to exclude insignificant data.
+This processing is preformed in the `HistUtils::prepHistForTMVA()` method.

-There are two ways of preparing ROOT data for machine learning.
-Starting ROOT v6.20 a new method for the ML tree preparation, namely writing all the histogram bin values into a single tree leaf was implemented (refer to the image below).
+Next, the data is ready to be written into the ROOT tree of a special format for the TMVA analysis.
+There are two approaches of creating ROOT tree data for machine learning.
+Starting ROOT v6.20 a modern method for the ML tree preparation, where all the histogram bin values into a single tree branch as an array is implemented.
+Refer to the image below.

+<figure>
+  <img src="https://raw.githubusercontent.com/petrstepanov/dual-readout-tmva/main/resources/tree.png" alt="Creating ROOT tree with data for TMVA Machine Learning" />
+</figure>

 Unfortunately this method failed to provide correct classification results.
 An error in the ROOT code was found and [reported in this Pull Request](https://github.com/root-project/root/pull/10780).
 Tree structures for both - modern and traditional approaches are visualized below.

-<figure>
-  <img src="https://raw.githubusercontent.com/petrstepanov/dual-readout-tmva/main/resources/tree.png" alt="Creating ROOT tree with data for TMVA Machine Learning" />
-</figure>

-As a temporary workaround to be able to run the program on the JLab farm, the input data was formatted in a traditional way, where every ML variable (histogram bin) is stored in a separate tree leaf.
+As a temporary workaround to be able to run the program on the JLab farm, the input data was formatted in a traditional way, where every ML variable (histogram bin) is stored in a separate tree branch.

 ### Training Stage
 TODO: complete